silnrsi/wstr/src/content/docs/topics/analysis/analysis-overview.md

 ## Spell Checking

-Spell checking involves looking up words in a langauge in a lexicon.
+Spell checking involves looking up words in a language in a lexicon.
 A lexicon is a list of possible words in a language, which is much like a dictionary but with just the head words and no description.
 Unfortunately, getting from the surface form of a word to its components in the lexicon can be far from trivial.